 Enjoy breakfast at the hotel, take an early morning stroll through the historic medieval town of Aínsa and then suit up to ride!

-We’ll head back to the hotel and get ready for a very special dinner and an amazing introduction to Spanish cuisine.
+We’ll head back to the hotel and you can get out for an amazing introduction to Spanish cuisine.
 Bring your appetite!

-We’ll head back to the hotel and get ready for dinner in Aínsa.
+After a great day of riding, we’ll head back to the hotel and get ready for dinner in Bielsa.

 Rise and Shine!

-We’ll enjoy breakfast at the hotel and then head to the small mountain town of Bielsa (1‑hour drive), close to the French border and the gateway to the beautiful Pyrenees mountains.
+We’ll enjoy breakfast at the hotel in Bielsa and then head to the small mountain town of Loudenvielle (less than a 1‑hour drive), for some sweet downhill action.

 Rest up, the adventure continues tomorrow.

-Today, you’ll awake to amazing views of snow-capped mountains and alpine lakes.
-After a hearty breakfast, we’ll pack up and hit the trails.
-Today, we’re droppin’ into France!
+Today, you’ll awake to amazing views of towering mountains and alpine lakes.
+After a hearty breakfast, we’ll get out and hit the trails.

-We’ll check into our hotel in Benasque, enjoy a final dinner together, share stories and say “Salud” to an amazing adventure!
+After the full day of riding, we’ll head back to our hotel, enjoy a final dinner together, share stories and say “Salud” to an amazing adventure!

 Day 8.
 Adiós España